llZektorll/Windows_PreConfig/README.md

 **Q:** I've run the script and it broke my computer.
 **A:** I don't care.
 You ran this script at your own risk

+## Credits
+Google search engine.
+Sorry, lost most of the examples URL's i used for this script.